 What makes my child so distracted and restless?

 Raising a child with ADHD can be challenging.
 Beyond the characteristics of the disorder itself, children with ADHD are often at increased risk for other co-occurring disorders.
 Therefore, the challenge is often twofold.
-But primarily, the difficulty that children with ADHD face in meeting the demands of society is due to a deficit in self-regulation.
+But primarily, the difficulty that children with ADHD face in meeting the demands of society is due to deficits in self-regulation and executive functioning.
 Specifically, in their ability to control their own behavior, internally monitor what they are doing, plan ahead, and inhibit their impulses.
 This is why your child can be easily distracted when trying to follow a routine, face difficulties in sticking to a schedule, or fail to move from focusing on the here and now to focusing on what is likely to come next in life.
+Many kids with ADHD also struggle with sensory overload.

 Difficulty in self-regulation can make the behavior of children with ADHD inconsistent.
 This explains why your child manages to successfully complete all the steps of a daily routine on some days but seems to have lost memory and requires your full support on others.
 Many parents of children with ADHD often express that they have the feeling that their children do not make an effort or do not stick to their routines on purpose.
 Indeed, this can be very frustrating.
 But this happens because, as children with ADHD are not internally self-regulating, they are very dependent on the cues around them.
 If they find something at home or on screens that captures their attention, they are more likely to get distracted and forget to do their homework.